 When I was working at Pak N’ Save, I despised Christmas and so did many of the other staff.
 It was a time of incredible pressure at work – do this; do that; can you do some extra hours – with grumpy customers, tantrum throwing children (and sometimes adults), harried staff and not a word of thanks from management.
 If the weather was bad and the fire alarm goes off in pouring rain, it was a chance to see people at their worst, which was perversely fascinating in some respects.

 The Silly Season is also punctuated by staff Christmas parties where people let their hair down, and/or Christmas dinners which are more civilized/more restrained and everyone is on their best behaviour – supposedly.
-They are great fun.
-I had my work dinner last night and it was a nice chance for my colleagues and I to have a lovely Teppanyaki dinner, a couple of drinks and an opportunity to mix and mingle.
+With the exception of one, mine have all been great.
 Unfortunately most years cannot seem to go by without hearing through the media of at least one Christmas function, normally the informal Christmas party, going awry, and of the consequences that followed.

 Do I sound pessimistic?
 Yes.
 I try to be positive, but thus far, I have already seen most of the above symptoms being played out in public or heard about them through the social grapevine.
 Obviously I hope that nothing else in a negative way will happen, especially with all that is going on around the world.
 And it is in times like these that I have been inspired by stories of hope from some of the grimmest, bloodiest, muddiest times in the last 200 years – like the German and British soldiers who simply refused to fight on Christmas Day 1914 and played soccer, smoked cigarettes and let the other side clear their dead from the front.

 I hope your period leading up to Christmas is okay and that you get everything you need to done without too much hassle.
 I hope none of you hear about anyone who has lost their jobs.